Sixtiers: Academic and artistic impact

 The rise of the Ukrainian language, culture, and history at Kyiv University encouraged students to think about the national question.
-The Sixtiers were distinguished by their liberal and anti-totalitarian views, and romanticism, which found vivid expressions in music and visual arts.
-The Sixtiers believed in communist ideals, they had come to be strongly disappointed with Stalin's regime and its repression of basic civil liberties.
+The Sixtiers were distinguished by their liberal and anti-totalitarian views, and also by romanticism, which found vivid expressions in music and visual arts.
+The Sixtiers believed in communist ideals, and had come to be strongly disappointed with Stalin's regime and its repression of basic civil liberties.

-The Sixtiers' goal of reviving national identity within a spirit Soviet socialism that rejected Russian chauvinism.
-But tension existed between the art and the Communist Party.
-Stylistically, the Sixtiers are noted more for their formalism drawing on Soviet doctrine of social realism.
-Many of the projects completed by Sixtiers, both literary and artistic, were the result of State funded commissions.
+The movement had a goal of reviving national identity within a spirit of Soviet socialism that rejected Russian chauvinism.
+Stylistically, the Sixtiers are noted more for their formalism, drawing on Soviet doctrine of social realism.
+Many of the projects completed by Sixtiers, both literary and artistic, were the result of state-funded commissions.
 Marxist aesthetics felt art should be politicized to transmit socialist messages.
-Russia also had a long and proud tradition of social critique through realist painting, such as the Society for Itinerant Art Exhibitions, commonly known as Peredvizhniki.
-Through this ambiguous relationship with the state and the traditions of realism, the Sixtiers carved out a movement that evolved from a re-awakening of Ukrainian nationalism to a dissident movement.
+Russia also had a long tradition of social critique through realist painting, such as the Society for Itinerant Art Exhibitions, commonly known as Peredvizhniki.
+Through this ambiguous relationship with the state and the traditions of realism, the Sixtiers carved out a movement that evolved from a reawakening of Ukrainian nationalism to a dissident movement.

-The artistic and academic impact of the Sixtiers first underwent elements of renewed nationalism.
-At KDU, a literary studio called "SICh", an acronym for the Chumak Studio, had a double meaning as a reference to the Zaporizhian Cossack State.
-This allowed literary critics, artists, and scientists to meet in a forum to discuss Ukrainian Culture.
-They argued a return to Leninist norms from Stalinist norms would address that "nationality" question without Russian chauvinism.
-Thus, the rising nationalism within the movement was not so much anti-Soviet as many embraced the idea of international socialism returning to roots of Lenin.
-This form of dissident socialism allowed for the awakening of a national identity while meeting strict part standards.
+The artistic and academic impact of the Sixtiers first underwent a renewal of nationalism.
+At KDU, a literary studio called "SICh" (Chumak Studio) had a double meaning as a reference to the Zaporizhzhian Cossack State.
+This allowed literary critics, artists, and scientists to meet in a forum to discuss Ukrainian culture.
+They argued that a return to Leninist norms from Stalinist ones would address the "nationality" question without resorting to Russian chauvinism.
+Thus, the rising nationalism within the movement was not so much anti-Soviet as many embraced the idea of international socialism, returning to Lenin's roots.
+This form of dissident socialism allowed for the awakening of a national identity while meeting strict standards.